int128/oauth2cli/README.md

 oauth2cli performs the following steps:

 1. Start a local server at the port.
+2. Send the URL of the local server to the channel.
-2. Open a browser and navigate it to the local server.
+   You can open a browser and navigate it to the URL.
 3. Wait for the user authorization.
 4. Receive a code via an authorization response (HTTP redirect).
 5. Exchange the code and a token.